ironcore-dev/metal-operator/docs/concepts/servers.md

   server.
 - `metal.ironcore.dev/parked: "true"`: a **durable, controller-set marker** the operator writes when it parks the server and removes again when an unpark request comes in.
 Do not set or remove it directly; it is controller-owned state, not user-facing input.

+The `operation: park`/`unpark` request annotations are the interface of the current `Server` reconciler implementation only.
+Eventually, the parking request is expected to originate from an external entity rather than being issued by hand; the stand-down semantics of the `Parked` state and the parked marker stay the same regardless of how the request arrives.

 ### Lifecycle